asqbtcupid/unreal.lua/readme.md

 1.TArray and C array is supported.TSet and TMap is not supported.

-2.TWeakObjectPtr is supported.
+2.TWeakObjectPtr is supported,There are some example code in branch demo_shootergame.

-3.MulticastDelegate is supported, But only in branch demo_fristperson_umg.I will merge to master later.
+3.MulticastDelegate is supported, There are some example code In branch demo_fristperson_umg.

 ## Featrue